SignalK/specification/gitbook-docs/README.md

 any physical transport layer.
 However, the Signal K standard does provide guidance on how to establish an initial connection, handle negotiation, subscription, and disconnection for a given transport (e.g. TCP/IP or serial).

-Where possible Signal K uses well established standards like HTTPS, REST, WebSockets, MQTT, STOMP, etc. However, these should not be interpreted as required dependencies of Signal K. It is entirely possible and permissible to implement the protocol over any transport that your implementation requires.
+Where possible Signal K uses well established standards like HTTPS, REST, and WebSockets.
+However, these should not be interpreted as required dependencies of Signal K. It is entirely possible and permissible to implement the protocol over any transport that your implementation requires.

 The goal is to try to establish sensible conventions for each transport in order to make development and interconnection more predictable.